pydata/pydata-sphinx-theme/docs/user_guide/styling.rst

 ======================

 You can customize the theme's CSS by creating a custom stylesheet.
 This stylesheet will be used by Sphinx while building your site.
-Any rules in this style-sheet will over-ride the default theme rules.
+Any rules in this style sheet will override the default theme rules.

 .. seealso::